rkwm713/KA2S/README.md

-# Katapult to SPIDAcal Transformer
+# Katapult to SPIDAcalc Transformer

-A browser-based tool to transform JSON exports from Katapult Pro (schema v9) to SPIDAcal-compatible format (schema v10).
+A browser-based tool to transform JSON exports from Katapult Pro (schema v9) to SPIDAcalc-compatible format (schema v10).

 ## Features

 - **Schema Upgrade**: Automatically converts from v9 to v10 schema
-- **Missing Fields**: Adds required fields for successful SPIDAcal import
+- **Missing Fields**: Adds required fields for successful SPIDAcalc import
 - **Wire Properties**: Adds missing wire sizes and properties
 - **Browser-based**: No installation required, works entirely in your browser
 - **Privacy-focused**: All processing happens locally, no data is sent to servers